ethanrich/plugin-neuropraxConvert/README.md

 ```

 2) You now have a variable called `eeg_data` that contains dictionaries of key:values similar to a MATLAB struct.
 I would recommend using Spyder to have a variable explorer.

+# Future Releases
+I'd like to make this tool easier for users by avoiding the hassles of installing this repository and GNU Octave.
+The best solution is to host this tool on the web.
+I would think that the size of the EEG files would be the only setback (long upload/download times).
+For those who find the installation instructions exhausting, a web version may be a good tradeoff.